MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 ---
 # <a name="put-items-away-with-inventory-put-aways"></a>Put Items Away with Inventory Put-aways

 When your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
-The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or an assembly or works order whose output is ready to be put away.
+The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or an assembly or production order whose output is ready to be put away.

 You can create a inventory put-away in three ways: